54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Halloween: Main Theme” by John Carpenter

 Whether you grew up with the Halloween franchise or found it later on in life, you know the soundtracks are among the scariest of all time.
-The main theme from the first movie will definitely put the fright in your costume party—and make you look over your shoulder for a few days afterward.
+The main theme from the first movie is definitely one of the best Halloween songs to put the fright in your costume party—and make you look over your shoulder for a few days afterward.

 “Disturbia” by Rihanna